 Grantsville beats rival Rush Services; Outdoor Power tops T&E

 Jun.
-18—ACCIDENT — Grantsville SAL exploded for nine runs in the third inning Monday to topple rival Rush Services, 14-8, in a Hot Stove Senior Division contest at Northern High School.
+19—ACCIDENT — Grantsville SAL exploded for nine runs in the third inning Monday to topple rival Rush Services, 14-8, in a Hot Stove Senior Division contest at Northern High School.

-Wyatt Hull was 2 for 3 with a double and three RBIs to lead Grantsville (8-0), and Cole Folk and Devin McKenzie singled twice each.
+Wyatt Hull was 2 for 3 with a double and three RBIs to lead Grantsville (8-0), and Cole Folk and Devin McKenzie each singled twice.
 Aadin Tice scored three times, and Folk and Hull scored twice apiece.

 Tice earned the win tossing five frames of relief, allowing three runs on four hits with seven strikeouts and two walks.

-Hunter Livengood doubled, singled and had three RBIs to lead the Rush Service offense, and Timmy Brands had two hits and scored four runs.
+Hunter Livengood doubled, singled and had three RBIs to lead the Rush Services' offense, and Timmy Brands had two hits and scored four runs.

 In other Senior Division action, Riverside Sports defeated EAD, 8-2, Monday at Memorial Field.
 Neither team submitted a box score of the game to the Times-News.